adap/flower/examples/custom-mods/README.md

     return tensorboard_mod
 ```

-For the initialization, Tensorboard uses a custom directory path, which can, in this case, be passed as an argument to the wrapper function.
+For the initialization, TensorBoard uses a custom directory path, which can, in this case, be passed as an argument to the wrapper function.

 It can be used in the following way: